Automated BIM Generation from LiDAR Point Clouds

 Model Performance

-The final trained model achieved strong performance across key architectural classes, ensuring high reliability for automated BIM generation from LiDAR point clouds.
+The final trained model achieved strong overall performance, maintaining high reliability for automated BIM generation from LiDAR point clouds, with lower accuracy observed mainly in smaller or more complex elements such as doors.

 Overall performance metrics included: